avelinoschz/fifo-sns-sqs/README.md

 This specific scenario seems like something is happening around the acknowledgment.
 You can see processing time is shorter that previous test.
 This is due to the ignoring of messages not getting re-processed.

-### Scenario 6: Non-group specific.
-More consumers than groups
+### Scenario 6: Non-group specific Consumers - More Consumers than Groups

 ```text
 Starting FIFO Producer and Consumers...